clausjensbymadsen/uncertain-values/README.md

 values with an associated uncertainty.

-It works well with floating point numeric types like float and double, as well as multidimensional variants like vectors or matrices.
+It works well with floating point numeric types like float and double, as well as it's multidimensional counterparts like mathematical vectors and matrices.

 The code is unit tested with reasonable code coverage.
 The code satisfies the basic exception safety guarantee.